Background pattern

 If you take more Monkasta than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 652 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 652 04 20, indicating the medicine and the amount ingested.

 In most cases of overdose, no adverse effects were reported.
-The symptoms that were most frequently reported in overdose cases in adults and children were abdominal pain, drowsiness, thirst, headache, vomiting, and hyperactivity.
+The symptoms that occurred most frequently reported in overdose in adults and children were abdominal pain, drowsiness, thirst, headache, vomiting, and hyperactivity.

-Monkasta can only treat asthma if you continue taking it.
-It is essential to continue taking Monkasta for the time indicated by your doctor.
+Monkasta may only treat asthma if you continue to take it.
+It is important to continue taking Monkasta for as long as your doctor indicates.
 It will help you control your asthma.

-In clinical trials conducted with montelukast 10 mg film-coated tablets, side effects related to the administration of the drug and reported with greater frequency (may affect 1 in 10 patients), were:
+In clinical trials conducted with montelukast 10 mg film-coated tablets, the side effects related to the administration of the medicine and most frequently reported (may affect up to 1 in 10 patients) were:

 • abdominal pain,